JulienBez/CrowsPairsTools/README.md

 # CrowsPairsTools

 This work is the prolongation of the work I realised for my fist year master memoire.
 It is based on the CrowS-Pairs dataset.
-Here are some links :
+Here are some links:

 - https://github.com/nyu-mll/crows-pairs (original CrowS-Pairs)
 - https://gitlab.inria.fr/french-crows-pairs/acl-2022-paper-data-and-code (french CrowS-Pairs)

 This tool was made to help you create a well formed adaptation of the CrowS-Pairs dataset in your own language.
 It reviews every pair written in your language and points out the ones that are not minimal.
-As a reminder : a minimal pair is composed of two sentences with as few changing words as possible from one to the other.
+As a reminder: a minimal pair is composed of two sentences with as few changing words as possible from one to the other.
 For more informations about the dataset, please refer to [the original work](https://github.com/nyu-mll/crows-pairs).

 ## Installation

 To install CrowsPairsTools, you must have **Python 3.x** and **pip** installed.
 Clone this repository on your computer.
 Open your terminal and navigate to CrowsPairsTools's folder (where **main.py** is located).
-Once here, run the following command :
+Once here, run the following command:

 ```
 pip install pandas
 ```

 This is currently the only package required in order to make CrowsPairsTools work.
-To check if everything works as intended, you can simply run the following commands :
+To check if everything works as intended, you can simply run the following commands:

 ```
 python main.py --check